 A key outcome of the Second Karabakh War has been a shift in the regional balance of power, as both Russia and Turkey increased their influence in the wider region.
-Russia's main interests in the South Caucasus are to remain the dominant regional military and security player, and to push or keep other actors, particularly the USA, NATO and the EU, out of the region.
+Russia's main interests in the South Caucasus are to remain the dominant regional military and security player, and to push or keep other actors, particularly the US, NATO and the EU, out of the region.
 Having stationed Russian "peacekeeping forces" in Karabakh, Moscow now has troops in all three states of the Southern Caucasus.
 Even though Turkey also has a foothold in the region, Ankara is not able to challenge Moscow's hegemonic position.
+Russia's war against Ukraine will impact on the situation in the South Caucasus.
+The outcome of this war will shift on the geopolitical and security situation in the region.
+At the same time, Russia will have in the foreseeable future sufficient resources, to stay the key security player in the South Caucasus.

-The planned military action may have been communicated in advance by Baku not only to Ankara, but also to Moscow, which was probably informed about the forthcoming escalation by its intelligence services any way.
-Nonetheless, the rapid territorial gains by Azerbaijani troops might shill have taken Moscow by surprise.
+Baku may have communicated its planned military action in advance not only to Ankara, but also to Moscow, which was probably informed about the forthcoming escalation by its intelligence services anyway.
+Nonetheless, the rapid territorial gains by Azerbaijani troops might still have taken Moscow by surprise.
 The Russian leadership managed to negotiate a ceasefire agreement before Azerbaijan's army regained all of Karabakh.
-This also allowed Russia to give itself a new role in the disputed region by officially dispatching almost 2000 peacekeepers, albeit without a formal internationally recognized mandate.
+This also allowed Russia to give itself a new role in the disputed region by officially dispatching almost 2,000 peacekeepers, albeit without a formal internationally recognized mandate.

-There is apparently a document that defines the legal framework for the peacekeeping operation, but Azerbaijan has not signed it.10 The mandate for the Russian mission needs to be renewed after five years - a provision that is in the interest of Baku, because it is an opportunity to cancel the agreement.
-Azerbaijani experts, moreover, allege that the Russian military and non-military contingent has grown to 7000-8000 personnel in reality.11 As Armenian military units withdrew, Moscow de facto replaced Yerevan as the patron of Karabakh.
-Russian has been introduced as a second language in the disputed region and "passportization", as in Donbas, seems to have become part of Moscow's policy.12
+There is apparently a document that defines the legal framework for the peacekeeping operation, but Azerbaijan has not signed it.
+The mandate for the Russian mission needs unification between Armenia and Karabakh, in: Eurasianet, 6/08/2019 https://eurasianet.org/pashinyan-calls-for-unification-between-armenia-and-karabakh to be renewed after five years-a provision that is in Baku's interest, because it provides an opportunity to cancel the agreement.
+Azerbaijani experts, moreover, allege that the Russian military and non-military contingent has in fact grown to 7,000-8,000 personnel.
+As Armenian military units withdrew, Moscow de facto replaced Yerevan as the patron of Karabakh.
+Russian has been introduced as a second language in the disputed region and has become the only security guarantee for disputed region.